rtrlib/handbook/docs/_sources/python.txt

     mgr.start()

 As soon as the *RTRManager* is up and running, it can validate any prefix to origin AS relation as shown in :numref:`lst-python-validate`.
+The return value in result contains the corresponding validation state, i.e., *valid*, *invalid*, or *not_found*; other return values indicate an error during validation.

 .. code-block:: Python
     :linenos: